Vince McMahon sex trafficking scandal: Later developments

-Brock Lesnar was due to make his in-ring return at the Royal Rumble event in the eponymous match; after the scandal broke, he was replaced by Bron Breakker.
+Brock Lesnar was due to make his in-ring return for the 2024 30-men Royal Rumble match; after the scandal broke, he was replaced by Bron Breakker.
 After the Royal Rumble, Lesnar was due to enter into a feud with Dominik Mysterio that would culminate at Elimination Chamber: Perth a month later, and then wrestle Gunther at WrestleMania XL.
 He was also removed as a playable character in 2K's video games WWE SuperCard and WWE 2K24, and from the introductory "signature" of all WWE programming.

-On February 1, 2024, co-defendant John Laurinaitis' lawyer Edward Brennan told Vice News that Laurinaitis was also a victim of McMahon's coercive control, and said that Laurinaitis would defend himself on that basis.
-On February 7, Laurinaitis alleged that WWE's executives were fully aware of allegations that former WWE wrestler Ashley Massaro was raped by someone posing as a US military doctor during a WWE tour of Kuwait, which contradicted earlier statements by WWE that they were unaware of them, but denied that the company had engaged in a cover up.
-Two days later, Vice published a previously unseen statement by Massaro which accused McMahon of preying upon other female wrestlers.

-On March 11, 2024, Front Office Sports published an article which revealed the identities of four unnamed corporate figures referenced in the lawsuit, which Grant's attorney Ann Callis confirmed was correct:
+On February 1, co-defendant John Laurinaitis' lawyer Edward Brennan told Vice News that Laurinaitis was also a victim of McMahon's coercive control, and said that Laurinaitis would defend himself on that basis.
+On February 7, Laurinaitis alleged that WWE's executives were fully aware of allegations that former WWE wrestler Ashley Massaro was raped by someone posing as a U.S. military doctor during a WWE tour of Kuwait, which contradicted earlier statements by WWE that they were unaware of them; he denied that the company had engaged in a cover up.
+Two days later, Vice published a previously unseen statement by Massaro, who accused McMahon of preying upon other female wrestlers.
+On March 11, Front Office Sports published an article that revealed the identities of four unnamed corporate figures referenced in the lawsuit, which Grant's attorney Ann Callis confirmed was correct: